The Layout Component

 The Braid Design System believes UI (User Interface) components should not provide surrounding white space.
 For example, a list item having a margin below it to add a gap between itself and the next item.
 This margin breaks component encapsulation, making it harder to use.
 A well-built component should not affect anything outside itself.

-- ▪ space between children.
+- ▪ space between them.

 An example of a layout component would be a <ul>

 for a list of text items.
-The <ul>

-of space between each list item:
+of space between each item:

-Consistent / Varying Gaps
+Consistent or Inconsistent Gaps

 or grid